 This article was originally published on Femme au Foyer.

-Where is your favorite spot to see the beauty of the season?
+Where is your favorite spot to see the South Carolina and North Carolina leaves changing color?